Aleksaier/mesto/README.md

 - You can mark the pictures you like.
 - All popups open and close smoothly.

+- Form validation implemented.
+- Now you can close the popup by clicking on the background or esc.

 Please, follow the link: https://aleksaier.github.io/mesto/